-Saltonstall offers free residencies to New York State artists and writers looking for a quiet, supportive environment in which to focus on their craft.
+Saltonstall offers free residencies to artists and writers who are current residents of New York State and/or one of the Indian Nations located therein.
+Our residencies are designed for those looking for a quiet, supportive environment in which to focus on their craft.

 In 2019, we piloting a new program: a free 6-night residency specifically for artist/writer parents with at least one dependent child under the age of 18 at home.
-This new residency was a huge success, and we have every intention of continuing it in 2021.
+This new residency was a huge success, and we are pleased to offer it again in 2021.
 We are not able to accommodate children, spouses, partners, or collaborators.
 This residency is designed for the artist/writer parent alone!

 Our categories include:

 - Fiction & Creative Nonfiction